scolobb/brsim/README.md

 # brsim

 `brsim` is a `B`asic `R`eaction `S`ystem `Sim`ulator.
 Given the
-description of the rules of a reaction system and a context sequence, `brsim` can produce the corresponding result sequence, and, if required, an annotated description of the obtained interactive process, which includes listing, for each step, the context, the result, the full state, as well as the enabled rules.  `brsim` also offers an interactive mode in which the contexts is to be provided by the user.
+description of the reactions of a reaction system and a context sequence, `brsim` can produce the corresponding result sequence, and, if required, an annotated description of the obtained interactive process, which includes listing, for each step, the context, the result, the full state, as well as the enabled reactions.  `brsim` also offers an interactive mode in which the contexts is to be provided by the user.
 Finally, `brsim` can be used to list all the sets which are conserved in a reaction system.